 ArcTitan has a dynamic storage capacity – expanding as required to accommodate businesses´ requirements.
 Administrators can apply access controls and a permission hierarchy for authorized personnel via LDAP and Active Directory, and review tamper-evident audit trails in order to identify suspicious activity or attempts to access archived data without permission.
 Furthermore, ArcTitan is scalable up to 60,000 users with no limit on storage space.
 Customers only pay for the number of active users.

 To find out more about ArcTitan, or to ask questions about email archiving legal requirements, do not hesitate to get in touch.
-Our team will be happy to answer any questions you have and will invite you to take a free trial of ArcTitan in order to evaluate our cloud-based system for archiving emails in your own environment.
+Our team will be happy to answer any questions you have and will invite you to see a free demo of ArcTitan in order to evaluate our cloud-based system for archiving emails.
 Speak with us today and, depending on your current system for archiving emails, you could be up and running with ArcTitan within fifteen minutes.